SyedSohaib456/SyedSohaib456/README.md

 **Skills & Interests:**

-- **Web Development**: Front-end and back-end development using HTML, CSS, JavaScript, React, Node.js, and more.
+- **Web Development**: Front-end using HTML, CSS, JavaScript, React, and more.
 - **Robotics**: Designing and programming robots; winner of multiple robotics competitions.
 - **Problem Solver**: Enjoy tackling complex problems and creating efficient solutions.
 - **Communication**: Strong verbal and written communication skills; adept at collaborating in team environments and presenting technical concepts to non-technical stakeholders.